 At the age of 70, I discovered para sport and became a triathlete.
 I was classified PTS-3 and after acquiring some regional medals, received gold in my category at the Africa Triathlon Championships in Sharm El Sheikh, Egypt, in 2021.
-I am now training to compete in Morocco at the championships 24-25 September, with a goal of under two hours to earn ranking for Paralympic participation.
+I am now training to compete in Morocco at the championships 24-25 September.*

 I saw something in Egypt that moved me to want to advocate for these amazing para-athletes.
 They are responsible for every aspect of their own participation.
 They make all their own arrangements and cover all expenses, down to the last dime.
 They compete for the sake of the challenge, the thrill of achieving the impossible.
 While they could always use financial support, they deserve an accolade for their tenacity at the finish line.